Right, let’s start from the beginning. Essentially, there are 3 main stages to an order management process

 But if you do need order management software, and you’re trying to get by without one, what is that really costing you in terms of customers and sales?

 And we mean this in the least judgy way possible: are you giving the best possible customer service you can give?
-We’re not gonna break into song here about how to fulfil your potential or whatever.
+We’re not gonna break into song here about how to fulfill your potential or whatever.
 It’s just that it’s been found that there can be a Grand Canyon-esque gap between what businesses think they’re offering and what customers feel they’re really offering.
 And that gap could be costing you more than order management software would.

 But let’s not jump ahead too far here.
 Your business may not need an order management system yet.
-Discover what the 3 major signs are that you do need some software, along with the perks that an OMS offers you:
+Discover what the 3 major signs are that you do need some software, along with the perks that an OMS offers you.

 Ok, so now you’ve established that yeah, you kinda need order management software.
 But there’s a load of choices on the market which makes things harder for you.
 Let’s be honest, we think we like having choices but it complicates things.